Beijing 2022 cross-country skiing wrap-up – top stories, moments and records

 Germany's Victoria Carl following their close win against Sweden and ROC in the women's team sprint

-Norwegian star Johannes Hoesflot Klaebo, who is intolerant to gluten and takes bread baked by his grandmother to competitions around the world.
+Norwegian star Johannes Hoesflot Klaebo, who is gluten intolerant and takes bread baked by his grandmother to competitions around the world.

 Full medal list in Cross-country skiing at Beijing 2022